MicrosoftDocs/OfficeDocs-AppCompliance-pr.de-DE/Apps/teams/avista-technology-solutions-are-you-safe.md

 ms.topic: article
 ms.service: attestation
 certification_type: attested
-description: Alle verfügbaren Sicherheits- und Complianceinformationen für Sind Sie Tresor?, seine Datenverarbeitungsrichtlinien, seine Microsoft Cloud App Security App-Kataloginformationen und Sicherheits-/Complianceinformationen in der CSA STAR-Registrierung.
+description: 'Alle verfügbaren Sicherheits- und Complianceinformationen für Sind Sie Tresor?, seine Datenverarbeitungsrichtlinien, seine Microsoft Cloud App Security App-Kataloginformationen und Sicherheits-/Complianceinformationen in der CSA STAR-Registrierung.'
 zone_pivot_groups: app-info-data-security-compliance-privsection-zerotrust
-ms.openlocfilehash: 9ce230b1df25af298b9aea9fdc2fd0dec82904b5
-ms.sourcegitcommit: b7ef94cf5fb12f6730a8688834ceee4f8fe8e0da
-ms.translationtype: MT
-ms.contentlocale: de-DE
-ms.lasthandoff: 03/25/2022
-ms.locfileid: "64463768"
 ---
-# <a name="are-you-safe"></a>Sind Sie Tresor?
+# <a name="are-you-safe"></a>Sind Sie Sicher?

 <p></p>
 <img alt="Publisher Attestation: The information on this page is based on a self-assessment report provided by the app developer on the security, compliance, and data handling practices followed by this app.
 Microsoft makes no guarantees regarding the accuracy of the information." src="../media/attested.png" width="650" />